-This book covers everything you need to know in detail about painting including pigments, oil painting, acrylics, gouache, watercolour, mediums and so much more.
+This book covers everything you need to know in detail about painting including pigments, oil painting, acrylics, gouache, watercolor, mediums and so much more.

-One thing I particularly like about this is it goes into detail on individual colours, especially the light wavelengths, which I find helpful as well the composition of each painting.
+One thing I particularly like about this is it goes into detail on individual colors, especially the light wavelengths, which I find helpful as well the composition of each painting.

 This book is an essential reference art book, to have in your art studio.